Tracing Harvey Barnes' Deep Ancestral Roots Through Y-DNA

 If you are male and have taken the AncestryDNA, 23andMe or MyHeritage test, there may be a way to extract some SNP data from this to obtain an estimated haplogroup.
 Although this isn't a substitute for a dedicated Y-DNA test it might be useful in pointing you in the right direction for further testing.
 Harvey's haplogroup was reported as Z12 using this method with his AncestryDNA kit before he took the SNP test so, as you can see, we got quite a way down the Y phylogenetic tree.
 See this blog post for further details.

 It would be interesting to know whether there are any other S18890 men (or perhaps downstream or a little upstream of S18890 on the Y phylogenetic tree) with or without a different surname whose descendants were living in close proximity to Harvey's family.

 If you've already tested and are S18890 or close to it, please get in touch as it would be interesting to see whether there is a pattern developing.
-I'm wondering whether the South West of England may become a common theme for the early British contingent but even if your most distant patrilineal ancestor is from elsewhere, it would still be useful to know so we can get an idea of the spread.
+I'm wondering whether the South West of England may continue to be a common theme for the British contingent but even if your most distant patrilineal ancestor is from elsewhere, it would still be useful to know so we can get an idea of the spread.

 « Back to Previously Visited Page